Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/information_extraction_prompting.md

 ### Efficiency Gains

-Reduced information extraction time from 52 minutes to 21 minutes using this methodology.
+AI-assisted information extraction significantly reduces the time required to identify and isolate relevant data from complex documents compared to manual extraction.